 Lynchburg is home to an impressive twelve sites on the Civil War Trails.
-Enjoy discovering Lynchburg as you follow these historic markers from downtown, to midtown and beyond.
-Start your tour at the Lynchburg Visitor Center where you can pick up maps and other Civil War information.
+Enjoy visiting Lynchburg as you follow these historic markers from downtown to midtown and beyond.
+Start your tour at the Lynchburg Museum & Visitor Services where you can pick up maps and other Civil War information.

 - Sandusky 757 Sandusky Drive, Lynchburg VA 24502 434-832-0162

 This 1808 Federal-style home was taken over by Gen. David Hunter and used as Union headquarters during the Battle of Lynchburg.
 This was the base camp from which Union leaders plotted further strategies in their unsuccessful plans to burn Lynchburg.
 The Civil War Center on the grounds of Historic Sandusky offers exciting displays and an impressive surround-sound theater.